passbutler/passbutler-desktop/README.md

 ### Packaging

-Currently only the distribution with "deb" package is supported!
+Currently, only the distribution with "deb" package is supported!

 #### Package for Debian/Ubuntu